 Have a positive attitude, if you see mistakes, note them and work out how to not make them in the next drawing.

-Drawing is very sedentary, so getting an exercise routine going helps stay fit, it will also help stop back and arm ache.
+Drawing is very sedentary, so make sure to get enough regular exercise, it will also help stop back and arm ache.
 I start every morning with stretches and I love it!

 Try and conduct yourself in a professional manner, there will be times when annoying or illegal things happen to your art, deal with them in a calm and private manner where possible.